Coinbase Card

 - Non-US customers' fiat (EUR/GBP) held in segregated custodial bank accounts

-- Benefits from Visa's Zero Liability protection against fraudulent charges in most cases
+- Benefits from Visa's Zero Liability protection against fraudulent charges for debit card

 Compliance Measures: